jadeforrest/blog/content/posts/2023-01-11--engineering-levels/index.md

 * **Staff Engineers** have a sustained impact on the whole engineering and product development organization.
 An example would be substantially impacting the roadmap for the company, or mapping out the technical plans that will guide a large part of the engineering effort for the next year.
 * **Principal engineers** have a sustained company and industry level of impact.

 When we talk about impact, we’re talking about making a difference in that area that we would reasonably mention to an outside observer.
-So having impact on the company means something you could mention at a board meeting.
+So having an impact at the company level means something you could mention at a board meeting.
 Having an impact on the engineering organization is something you would bring up in an executive meeting.

 You’ll note that this is not a linear progression, especially at the top of the range; moving the trajectory of our field (on the broader industry) is exponentially harder than moving the trajectory of the product development organization.
 This is why our levels aren’t linear, and neither is compensation.

 ## Fairness

 Leveling decisions can sometimes seem unfair, and we aim to create a fair promotion process.
 One important thing to understand is that levels are conservative by default.
 Once we put someone in a level, there isn’t a practical way to “take it back”.
-It can cause an otherwise excellent employee to look like they are underperforming in their level, which in some cases can only be remedied by managing them out of the company.
+It can cause an otherwise excellent employee to look like they are underperforming at their level, which in some cases can only be remedied by managing them out of the company.
 So when we promote someone, we try to be sure that it’s the right decision.
 It’s better for everyone to have you perform solidly at a Senior 3 level than to struggle at a Lead 1 level.

 Because levels are conservative, you’ll often hear managers say that promotions are a lagging indicator of performance: You have to demonstrate that you’re performing at the next level, consistently, over a period of time.
 This can feel unfair — why am I delivering value at a Senior 1 level and only getting paid at a Software Engineer 3 level — until you remember that promoting you is a risk for the company, and since the company doesn’t want to make a mistake and lose you, they’re risk-averse.
 You might be certain that you have all the skills of a senior engineer, but the more obvious that is, the more likely the promotion is to occur.

 However, there is also a risk in _not_ promoting people that are performing at a high level.
 So the way we account for this during our review period is that we evaluate your performance over the entire review period and weigh the amount of time we’ve seen your performance at that level.
-So if the review period is for six months, and we’ve seen exceptional performance over the last two months, that only gets about a third of the weighting it would get than if you had performed that way over the whole period.
+So if the review period is for six months, and we’ve seen exceptional performance over the last two months, that only gets about a third of the weighting it would get if you had performed that way over the whole period.
 Similarly, if you’ve had a rough period, we’ll do the same weighting in your favor.

 One of the more common mistakes engineers make is they evaluate themselves based on their skills.
 This is a part of the way you’re assessed, and the code you deliver is part of the value you create.
 But you’re judged much more by the sum of your impact on the organization and the business.

-There will be times that the situation is unfair.
+There will be times when the situation is unfair.
 You will have done good work, but some “bad luck” affects your project and it isn’t seen as successful.
 Or your part of the work is excellent but something else causes it to fail.
-The further up you go in the ladder, the less fair it may seem.
+The further up you go on the ladder, the less fair it may seem.
 The reason for this is that the more senior you are, the more impact you’re having on the organization.
 And the more you’re expected to fix the issues of how your work integrates with other people.
 That also means you’re likely doing work that is riskier, or more challenging.
-More experienced people tend to take this as part of the job, and know that your efforts will tend to be rewarded over time.
+More experienced people tend to take this as part of the job, and know that their efforts will tend to be rewarded over time.
 We can only reward the impact you have, while trying to account for the amount of risk you’re taking, and the difficulty of the situation.
 This is one of the areas our managers have to take particular care while they evaluate people, because it can also be the most prone to bias.

 Another important thing to understand is that the way people are leveled in the organization won’t always feel “pairwise fair.”
 Sometimes you may think that you’re performing better than someone else in the organization who is at a higher level.
 And sometimes you may be right.
 But it’s crucial to realize that making these kinds of comparisons won’t necessarily help convince your manager to put you up for promotion.
-First, your assessment of your coworker is likely to be incomplete: you have full knowledge of your own work, but only a tiny window into that of your peers.
+First, your assessment of your coworker is likely to be incomplete: you have full knowledge of your work, but only a tiny window into that of your peers.
 But even if you’re right, someone else’s performance problem isn’t grounds for your promotion—imagine what would happen over time if we let the worst-performing employee in a level set the standard.
 Keep your focus on your accomplishments and the impact you’re driving for the company; don’t waste time and energy worrying about your coworkers.

 ## Compensation and pay equity